 By LINDSEY JAHN, Associate Editor, Food Manufacturing

-Is your company embracing the growing gluten-free market?
-Please feel free to comment below or let me know at email@example.com.
+How has your company incorporated transparency into its communication processes?
+Please feel free to comment below or let me know at firstname.lastname@example.org.